Do different monetary incentives change an individual's environmental morale? asks Associate Professor Lory Barile

 One of the challenges we face as behavioural economists is the generalisation of the findings of our studies, which is commonly known as the external validity of a scientific study.
 A possible way to overcome this problem is to replicate the study in different contexts with different individuals.
 However, even by doing so, it might be the case that you end up with completely different results.
 Having said this, behavioural economics has widened scholars’ conceptual toolkit, encouraged research that is concerned with actual behaviour, and fostered a ‘test and learn’ culture among governments.

-What interested you about this area of research?
+What interested you about this field?

 I became interested in public sector economics because of the implications of Government policies on our daily life, especially in terms of efficiency and equity.
 I initially focused my attention on tax evasion as, along with the obvious problem of the underfunding of the government, tax evasion raises fundamental questions about the fairness of the tax system.
 I found it fascinating to try and understand why people (do not) pay taxes and how they trade-off their honest behaviour with the risks they incur when they decide not to be compliant with their ‘social responsibilities’.

 This is what motivated me to focus on behavioural economics to analyse what motives drive individuals’ behaviour, especially when this departs from theoretical models and ‘rational’ behaviour advocated by neoclassical economics.
 Behavioural economics has changed the way we look at the public sector.
 Public sector economics has made great strides in understanding ‘market failures’ (in the case of traditional public sector economics) and ‘government failure’ (in what is known as the public choice approach) focusing on a rational representative individual -i.e. homo economicus.
 However, experiments after experiments in behavioural economics have shown that people are likely to depart from predicted rational behaviour in many ways, which lead to a number of anomalies that characterise a more realistic economic actor -i.e. homo realitus.
-This has introduced a new dimension into the problem as Governments now are facing the challenge of designing policies able to correct both ‘market failure’ and ‘individual failure’ (i.e., failure here refers to the idea that people behaviour departs from rational behaviour).
+This has introduced a new dimension into the problem as Governments now are facing the challenge of designing policies able to correct both ‘market failure’ and ‘individual failure’ (i.e. failure here refers to the idea that people behaviour departs from rational behaviour).

 The Thaler and Sunstein’s (2008) idea of ‘nudging’ individuals to make better decisions has also opened a debate on how to use nudging as an effective policy tool.
 There is a lot of work still to be done here and this is what makes this area of research particularly attractive to me.